Abraham Bolden: Trials

-On July 6, 1964, Bolden's trial opened in the United States District Court for the Northern District of Illinois.
-Secret Service agent Maurice G. Martineau, the first witness for the prosecution, testified that Spagnoli complained to him in a telephone call that the government was attempting to entrap him.
-According to Martineau, Spagnoli said he was visited by a stranger who said a Secret Service agent offered to sell him information for $50,000.
-He said his investigation led him to Frank W. Jones who told him Bolden had sent him to Spagnoli.
-Martineau testified that he confronted Bolden with the allegations of Spagnoli and Jones, and that Bolden denied them.
+Maurice Martineau, Secret Service agent in charge of the Chicago office, was the first witness for the prosecution.
+He testified that Spagnoli had complained to him in a telephone call that the government was attempting to entrap him.
+Martineau added that his own investigation led him to Jones, who informed him of the illegal operation being orchestrated by Bolden.
+Martineau said he confronted Bolden with the allegations, and that Bolden denied them.